-From attacks on healthcare providers to technology organizations, no industry is safe from ransomware attacks lately, and organizations need to implement the proper security measures to avoid their security teams experiencing attack fatigue.
-While the number of successful ransomware attacks has helped organizations gain an increased awareness of this idea, ransomware continues to plague more and more organizations’ networks.
+From attacks on major healthcare facilities to technology organizations, no industry is safe from ransomware attacks, and companies need to implement proper security measures to avoid their security teams experiencing attack fatigue.

-You would think once a ransom is paid everything would go back to normal, but actually it’s not so simple.
-IT teams need to spend days or weeks to recover the resources and data that was exploited and in some cases make sure attackers can’t continue to abuse the security gap in the future.
+IT teams need to spend days or weeks to recover exploited resources and data, and in some cases make sure attackers can’t continue to abuse the security gap in the future.
 The increasing number of organizations impacted has forced many to take the initiative and get proactive before they’re targeted as a potential victim.

 By implementing a Zero Trust model, organizations are able to significantly reduce the attack surface.
 Since employees are an easy entry point for attackers when exploiting an organization, the Zero Trust approach begins with employee access in mind.
 A Zero Trust implementation limits employees’ access, exposing them only to their essential workspaces and not to the network as a whole.